OriginTrail/dkg.js/README.md

 **Javascript library for interaction with the OriginTrail Decentralized Knowledge Graph**

-**Note**: This library is currently in beta, so you can expect issues to arise.
-We'd appreciate that if you do run into trouble, you [open up an issue on this repository](https://github.com/OriginTrail/dkg.js/issues) and let us know.
-Also, there are two actively maintained versions, v5 and v6, make sure you are using the appropriate one.
 The official OriginTrail documentation for v6 can be found [here](https://docs.origintrail.io/dkg-v6-upcoming-version/introduction-to-dkg-v6-start-here).